dewdgi/wheel-hid-emulator/README.md

 # Wheel Emulator

-Transform keyboard and mouse into an Xbox 360 gamepad for racing games on Linux.
+Transform keyboard and mouse into a Logitech G29 Racing Wheel for racing games on Linux.

 ## Features